opensafely/shielding-evaluation/Paper_Results/README.md

 # Project overview
-This project evaluates the shielding policy of 2020 in England using electronic health records accessed on the OpenSAFELY platform and a transmission model with survey-based dynamic social contacts. https://github.com/opensafely/shielding-evaluation
+This project evaluated the shielding policy of 2020 in England using electronic health records accessed on the OpenSAFELY platform and a transmission model with survey-based dynamic social contacts. https://github.com/opensafely/shielding-evaluation